-Best Place to Stay in Marrakech Morocco by Areas and Hotels
+Where to Stay in Marrakech Morocco: Best Areas and Hotels

 If you’re wondering where to stay in Marrakech Morocco, or where is the best area to stay in Marrakech, you’re in the right place.
 In this article, I will give an insight into the best places to stay in Marrakech for first-time visitors, couples, families, backpackers, all budget travelers; read on as I show you the best of Marrakech.